akintayo-t2002/flutter-ecommerce-app/README.md

 # ecommerceapp

-A new Flutter project.
+A Flutter E-commerce app

 ## Getting Started

+Highlighting points:
+- This is an ecommerce app built with flutter.
+- Providers is used for state management.
+- The UI is easy to navigate around.
+- Users can filter products based on their categories.
-This is an ecommerce app with basic functionalities.
-Providers is used for state management.
-Users can add products to cart, delete products.
-The project also has an add favourites functionality for users to mark their favourite products.
+- Users can add products to cart, users can also delete products.
+- The project also has an add to favourites functionality for users to mark their favourite products.

+Future updates:
+- Implementing a store API instead of dummy data for products.
+- Adding user authentication.